How do I talk to my doctor about fibromyalgia?

-Where things become complicated is when your own doctor is stuck in 1998.
+Where things become complicated is when your doctor is stuck in 1998.
 While you admire the ease with which she rocks that denim scrunchie in her crimped hair, you wish she would just embrace the 21st Century.
-And, you know, science and what not.
+And, you know, science and whatnot.

 “Old school” doctors may not be abreast of recent discoveries.
 They may not agree with science for whatever reason.
 They may think there is no merit in naming something they think isn’t real.